UBC-CS/cpsc330-2022W1/docs/homework_instructions.md

 ## Late submissions

 **Late assignments**.
 Late submissions will not be accepted.
 There will be no exceptions made, including illness, so try to start early on your assignments.
-The rationale is that we will be posting the solutions shortly after the assignment deadline, and we cannot accept submissions after the solutons are posted.
+The rationale is that we will be posting the solutions shortly after the assignment deadline, and we cannot accept submissions after the solutions are posted.
 Admittedly there will be a handful of unfortunate situations where someone loses marks due to an unforeseeable circumstance.
 I do not like this, but I believe the overall policy is best for the class as a whole.

 ## Updates to assignments